saronraut/Human-Trafficking-Awareness/README.md

 In order to successfully run the files in the folder named 'Mara':
-   - You will need a google API key.
+   You will need a google API key.
 Place your API key in the config.py file

-   - You will also need to have plotly installed.
+   You will also need to have plotly installed:
      Use this command to install plotly:   pip install plotly==4.12.0 Use this command to provide Jupyter Notebook Support for plotly: pip install "notebook>=5.3" "ipywidgets>=7.2" Or visit: https://plotly.com/python/getting-started/